-Welcome to the fishing location guide for Manor Lakes.
-Manor Lakes is a reasonably new housing estate located 33 kilometres south-west of Melbourne near the township of Werribee.
+Welcome to the Manor Lakes Fishing Guide.
+Manor Lakes is a reasonably new housing estate located 33 kilometres or 40 minutes south-west of Melbourne near the township of Werribee.
 This is a go-to fishing destination if you enjoy fishing for large carp.
 A residential lake built around a new housing estate it offers walking trails, playgrounds, duck feeding, picnic and BBQ facilities.
 This location is well known for its population of European Carp.
 With plenty of them and some in large sizes.
 To learn more about catching Carp click here to read our guide on carp fishing around Melbourne.

 Things to do at Manor Lakes

 Manor Lakes is mainly a new housing estate with estate schools, library, community centre, adventure playground, open grounds and walking tracks.
 It’s an environmentally friendly design to encourage families to get outdoors.
 It has basic facilities for onsite BBQ’s, walking and cycling tracks or duck feeding.
 Ample parking is available.
 A short drive away you have local attractions including the Werribee open range zoo, Victorian state rose gardens and Werribee historic mansions.

 Fishing at Manor Lakes

 At Manor Lakes, you can catch carp, mirror carp & eels.
 Standard baits such as corn, bread, maggots work great for carp here. it’s a very shallow water system only 1 meter deep in most areas so a simple running sinker rig with a pea-size sinker works great in this area.
 So, does suspending the same baits with a float.
 We have also fished well using unweighted baits.